johnvenkiah/CI_MS2_John_Venkiah/README.md

 ### Applications, Libraries and Platforms

-No libraries were used except for Google Fonts.
+No libraries or frameworks were used except for Google Fonts.

 - [Google Fonts](https://fonts.google.com/) - Were used for all fonts and icons in this project.